w3f/polkadot-wiki/docs/learn/learn-auction.md

 Emily - 40 \* 4 = 160 for range 1 - 4

-Although Dave had the highest bid in accordance to token amount, when we do the calculations we see that since he only bid for a range of 4, he would need to share the slot with Emily who bid much less.
+Although Dave had the highest bid in accordance to token amount per period, when we do the calculations we see that since he only bid for a range of 4, he would need to share the slot with Emily who bid much less.
 Together Dave and Emily's bids only equals a valuation of `560`.
 Charlie's valuation for the entire range is `600`.
 Therefore Charlie is awarded the complete range of the parachain slot.

 ## Parachain Lease Extension